Davidevlops/JS-DSA/graph-algorithms.md

 The next smallest node is D (distance 3).
 Its neighbor is B. The potential new distance to B is 3 + 5 = 8.
 This is worse than B's current distance of 4, so we ignore it.
 This is the key—the algorithm never overwrites a good path with a worse one.

 Finally, we process B. It has no unvisited neighbors.
-The algorithm
+The algorithm finishes.

+To get the actual path to D, we follow the previous pointers backwards: D <- C <- A. So the path is A -> C -> D.